-- 1. In September, a report is generated identifying pupils who have had less than 95% attendance during the course of the previous year.
-These children are closely monitored over the next academic year. - 2.
-Each week the Head of School runs an attendance report which identifies pupils whose attendance is concern. - 3.
-When a pupils absence reaches 10 sessions (5 days) parents are contacted, informed and notified that their attendance will be monitored.
-(Unless 5 unauthorised sessions are recorded on the register within a term or two consecutive half terms, then the Penalty Notice Procedure will be followed). - 4.
-If absence reaches 20 sessions (10 days) parents are again contacted by the Head of School to discuss any ways that school can support parents.
-(Unless 5 unauthorised sessions are recorded on the register within a term or two consecutive half terms, then the Penalty Notice Procedure will be followed). - 5.
-Where there are still concerns regarding attendance, next steps such as home visits are arranged. - 6.
-If a child has regular absence through a medical condition and/or regular illness, then clarification should be sort if the form of a Doctor's letter.
+In September, a report is generated identifying pupils who have had less than 95% attendance during the course of the previous year.
+These children are closely monitored over the next academic year.

+- 1. At the end of each month the Attendance Officer runs an attendance report which identifies pupils whose attendance is concern. - 2.
+When a pupils absence reaches 15 sessions (7 and a 1⁄2 days) parents are contacted, informed and notified that their attendance will be monitored.
+(If 5 unauthorised sessions are recorded on the register within a term or two consecutive half terms, then the Penalty Notice Procedure will be followed). - 3.
+If absence reaches 20 sessions (10 days) parents are again contacted by the School Attendance Officer to discuss any ways that school can support parents.
+(If 5 unauthorised sessions are recorded on the register within two consecutive half terms, then the Penalty Notice Procedure will be followed). - 4.
+Where there are still concerns regarding attendance, these will be referred to the Head of School and next steps such as home visits or a meeting with the Head of School, Attendance Officer and parents are arranged. - 5.
+If a child has regular absence through a medical condition and/or regular illness, then clarification should be sort in the form of a Doctor's letter.
 If a parent is reluctant to share medical information, then the school nurse should be contacted.
-They may then be able to conduct a health check on the child and offer support to the family. - 7.
-If there is no improvement in attendance or a severe lack of parental engagement, then the case may be referred to Children's Services and a Child Action Meeting will be called.
-At this meeting, the concerns relating to poor attendance and any other issues will be shared with professionals.
+They may then be able to conduct a health check on the child and offer support to the family. - 6.
+If there is no improvement in attendance or a lack of parental engagement, then an Early Help Assessment will be undertaken and may lead to referral to the Early Intervention Team.